Skip to main content

 Retry policy

-If your endpoint fails, TellDone retries with increasing delays:
+If your endpoint fails, TellDone retries each delivery with exponential backoff (a few minutes, then longer intervals):

 After 5 failed attempts, the delivery is marked as dead.
-You can still retry it manually from the delivery history.
+You can still retry it manually from the Delivery log.

 How TellDone handles different responses: